 The 2010 Extraordinary (Special) Session of the General Assembly delivered House Bill 1 (Executive Branch Budget other than Transportation Cabinet) and House Bill 3 (Kentucky Transportation Cabinet Budget) to the Governor on May 29, 2010, establishing an Executive Branch Budget for the biennium ending June 30, 2012.
 The Governor took final action on the bills on June 4, 2010.
 Together, the bills authorized bond financing for projects totaling \$1,980.2 million to support various capital initiatives of the Commonwealth.
-Of the total authorization, \$507.4 million is General Fund supported, \$515.3 million is Agency Restricted Fund supported, \$522.5 million is supported by Road Fund appropriations and \$435 million is Federal Highway Trust Fund supported through Grant Anticipation Revenue Vehicle Bonds designated for the US-68/KY-80 Lake Barkley and Kentucky Lake Bridges Project and the Louisville-Southern Indiana Ohio River Bridges Project.
-A portion of the General Fund, Agency Restricted Fund, and Road Fund authorizations, and all of the Federal Highway Trust Fund authorization have been permanently financed.
-House Bill 201 from the 2018 Regular Session of the General Assembly deauthorized \$59.5 million of Grant Anticipation Revenue Vehicle (GARVEE) Bonds which were not needed to complete the US-68/KY-80 Lake Barkley and Kentucky Lake Bridges Project.
+Of the total authorization, \$507.4 million is General Fund supported, \$515.3 million is Agency Fund supported, \$522.5 million is supported by Road Fund appropriations and \$435 million is Federal Highway Trust Fund supported through Grant Anticipation Revenue Vehicle Bonds designated for the Lake Barkley and Kentucky Lake Bridges Project and the Louisville-Southern Indiana Ohio River Bridges Project.
+A portion of the General Fund, Agency Fund and Road Fund authorizations, and all of the Federal Highway Trust Fund authorization have been permanently financed.
+House Bill 201 from the 2018 Regular Session of the General Assembly deauthorized \$59.5 million of Grant Anticipation Revenue Vehicle (GARVEE) Bonds which were not needed to complete the Lake Barkley and Kentucky Lake Bridges Project.

 The 2012 Regular Session of the General Assembly delivered House Bill 265 (Executive Branch Budget other than Transportation Cabinet) to the Governor on March 30, 2012 and House Bill 2 (Kentucky Transportation Cabinet Budget) to the Governor on April 20, 2012, establishing an Executive Branch Budget for the biennium ending June 30, 2014.
 The Governor took final action on House Bill 265 on April 13, 2012 and took final action on House Bill 2 on May 2, 2012.
 Together, the bills authorized bond financing for projects totaling \$238.86 million to support various capital initiatives of the Commonwealth.
-Of the total authorization, \$182.86 million is General Fund supported, \$12.5 million is supported by Road Fund appropriations, and \$43.5 million is Agency Restricted Fund supported.
-A portion of the General Fund authorization and the total Agency Restricted Fund authorizations listed above have been permanently financed.
+Of the total authorization, \$182.86 million is General Fund supported, \$12.5 million is supported by Road Fund appropriations, and \$43.5 million is Agency Fund supported.
+A portion of the General Fund authorization and the total Agency Fund authorizations listed above have been permanently financed.

 The 2014 Regular Session of the General Assembly delivered House Bill 235 (Executive Branch Budget other than Transportation Cabinet) to the Governor on March 31, 2014 and House Bill 236 (Kentucky Transportation Cabinet Budget) to the Governor on April 15, 2014, establishing an Executive Branch Budget for the biennium ending June 30, 2016.
 The Governor took final action on House Bill 235 on April 11, 2014 and took final action on House Bill 236 on April 25, 2014.
-Together, the bills authorized bond financing for projects totaling a net amount of \$1,364.05 million to support various capital initiatives of the Commonwealth whereas \$105 million in previously authorized debt was de-authorized in House Bill 235.
+Together, the bills authorized bond financing for projects totaling a net amount of \$1,364.05 million to support various capital initiatives of the Commonwealth and deauthorized \$105 million in previously authorized debt.
 Of the total authorization, \$742.77 million is General Fund supported, \$721.28 million is supported by Agency Fund appropriations, and \$5.0 million is Road Fund supported.
-A portion of the General Fund and Agency Restricted Fund authorizations, and all of the Road Fund authorization listed above have been permanently financed.
+A portion of the General Fund and the total Agency Fund and Road Fund authorizations listed above have been permanently financed.